AaltoSciComp/scicomp-docs/help/garage.rst

 Scicomp garage
 ==============

+.. admonition:: Summer News!

+   During the summer we have reduced support.
+   * From 21/June until 8/August the garage is available only on request.

+   * Please note that there will be no garage on 3, 7, 8, 9 June.

+   * The best is to contact us in advance by opening an issue in the issue tracker: https://version.aalto.fi/gitlab/AaltoScienceIT/triton/issues

+   * For quick things (e.g. "is it just me or is everything down?") join our chat http://scicomp.zulip.cs.aalto.fi/

+   **Check back here for other updates**.

 If you need more help than the issue trackers, this is the place to be.
 It's not just Triton, but all aspects of scientific computing.